Autodidac/VisualRecognition/README.md

 - Captures stay centered on the cursor with padding near screen edges, keeping previews and training sizes consistent.
 - One-click learning: add a labeled patch, persist it to `pixelai_examples.bin`, and keep timestamped backups beside the model file according to the `BackupRetention` setting in `pixelai.ini`.
 - Delete captures directly from the history list, removing the on-disk `.bin` entry when present.
+- Reset the UI instantly with **Clear preview**, which wipes the on-screen image, clears capture history, and cleans up any saved capture files.
 - Lightweight cosine-similarity recognizer implemented in C++23 modules.

 ## Build